slviajero/tinybasic/MANUAL.md

 ## BASIC 2 language extensions

-BASIC 2 seperates the runtime environment from the interpreter code.
+BASIC 2 separates the runtime environment from the interpreter code.
 In addition to this more technical change and removal of technical debts it also adds new features.
 As tokens can now be two byte long, there is no limit any more on the number of commands.

 ### String compatibility with MS Basics